giovastabile/dtcc/docs/demo_build_city_and_meshes.rst

     volume_mesh.save(data_directory / "volume_mesh.pb")
     volume_mesh_boundary.save(data_directory / "volume_mesh_boundary.pb")

-We may also view the city model and the point cloud data in the 3D viewer.
+We may also view the generated data in the 3D viewer.
 To view the data, we call the ``.view`` method on each object.

 .. code:: python

     city.view()
     pointcloud.view()
+    volume_mesh_boundary.view()

 Complete code
 -------------